ICS 33 Fall 2024

 Both g and h call f.
 Which is a tail call and which isn't?
 To answer that question, we need to consider the order in which g and h will actually do their work — not the order in which their code is written, but the order in which it will be executed.

-So, we see that g's call to f is a tail call, but h's call to f is not, because g has no work left to do after its call to f is finished, while h does.
+So, we see that g's call to f is a tail call, but h's call to f is not, because g has no work left to do after its call to f is finished, whereas h does.

 This seemingly minor technicality can be more important than it might sound, though, because it addresses the root cause of the memory problem we had in our factorial function.
 We were spending memory on remembering where we left off in each call to factorial.
 But if a function has nothing left to do except return the result that's returned to it, there's nothing to remember.
 When g calls f, we can arrange for f to return its result directly to g's caller, rather than returning it to g only for g to return it to its own caller.
 This doesn't just save time, but it also saves us from having to remember g's state while f runs; there's no call to g left to return to, anyway.
 So, once f is called, the call to g can be immediately and harmlessly forgotten.